RedHatInsights/insights-data-schemas/docs/validators.md

 ## `md5Validator(value)`
 Predicate that checks if the given value seems to be MD5 hash.

+## `negFloatInBytesValidator(value)`
+Validate value for a negative float value stored as a string.

 ## `negFloatInStringValidator(value)`
 Validate value for a negative float value stored as a string.

+## `negFloatOrZeroInBytesValidator(value)`
+Validate value for a negative float value or zero stored as a string.

 ## `negFloatOrZeroInStringValidator(value)`
 Validate value for a negative float value or zero stored as a string.